-13. I have two observations regarding the above complaints.
+13. The Standards Committee endorsed the following two observations of the Monitoring Officer regarding the above complaints.
 First, it is interesting to note that there has been a significant reduction in the number of complaints which may be explained by the fact that members are increasingly more conscious of the Code and the need to comply with it at all times.
 Secondly, there seems to be a growing recognition that the Standards Board for England are accepting that comments made in the heat of the moment or in the rough and tumble of political life should not normally be regarded as a breach of the Code.
 This has not always been the case and in earlier years the threshold for launching an investigation into isolated injudicious comments was much lower.